Juniper-SE/Apstra_IBA_Probes/OS_Version_Compliance_Check/release_4.2.1/README.md

 > [!TIP]
-> We are using the `Hostname` only to use it as a key in the source IBA collector.
-Since we will be using some advanced graph queries we will need to leverage Static stages output.
+> We are using the `Hostname` only to use it as a key in the source IBA processor.
+Since we will be using some advanced graph queries we will need to leverage static stages output.
 For that we need to have at least one service key wich can be derived from the graph. `Hostname` is a good candidate even though it won't be of much use in the probe's pipeline.

 <br>